The Odyssey (1968 miniseries): Sixth episode: the Sirens, Scylla and Charybdis, the island of the Sun and the return to Ithaca

-Encouraged his companions to embark to return to Ithaca, Ulysses resumes his journey, immediately approaching the rock of the sirens.
-These are beings not visible to man, although the legend wants them with the bodies of rapacious birds and the heads of beautiful women, and they have the power to enchant travelers with their voice, to finally make them smash with the boat on the rock.
-The companions believe that Ulysses has gone mad, as he wants to cover their ears with wax so that they do not hear the voice.
-Ulysses, to show them that he is perfectly lucid, is tied by Eurilochus to the mainmast, recommending him to hold tighter if he begged to untie him.
-The ship has now reached the rock and while skirting it, Ulysses glimpses the bones of the unfortunate sailors victims of the Sirens and finally begins to hear their voices that penetrate his mind, obscuring it.
-The voices insistently invite Ulysses to land on the island so that he can end his days in joy and carefree after so many years of fighting and living in pain, but Eurilochus holds him tight and so Ulysses, severely tested by the power of the Sirens, manages to overcome the rock with his companions.
+Encouraged his companions to embark to return to Ithaca, Odysseus resumes his journey, immediately approaching the rock of the sirens.
+These are beings not visible to man, although the legend endows them with the bodies of rapacious birds and the heads of beautiful women, and they have the power to enchant travelers with their voice, to finally make them smash their boat on the rock.
+The companions believe that Odysseus has gone mad, as he wants to cover their ears with wax so that they do not hear the voice.
+Odysseus, to show them that he is perfectly lucid, is tied by Eurilochus to the mainmast, recommending him to hold tighter if he begged to untie him.
+The ship has now reached the rock and while skirting it, Odysseus glimpses the bones of the unfortunate sailors, victims of the Sirens, and finally begins to hear their voices that penetrate his mind, obscuring it.
+The voices insistently invite Odysseus to land on the island so that he can end his days in joy and carefree after so many years of fighting and living in pain, but Eurilochus holds him tight and so Odysseus, severely tested by the power of the Sirens, manages to overcome the rock with his companions.

 The second stage is the crossing of a narrow gorge between two huge rocks: Scylla and Charybdis.
-However, Ulysses, believing he was wasting too much time in the crossing and not getting out of it alive, took another longer route that brought him to the island of the Trident, consecrated to the god Helios (the Sun) for the cows grazing the grass.
+However, Odysseus, believing he was wasting too much time in the crossing and not getting out of it alive, took another longer route that brought him to the island of the Trident, consecrated to the god Helios (the Sun) for his cows to graze on its grass.